 I make our toothpaste and as many body and cleaning products as I can.
 When I can’t make them, I buy toxic-free ones.

 I make our own probiotics to make sure my family can have the best.

-I buy organic produce, 100% of the time for my daughter and as much as I can for us.
+I buy organic produce 100% of the time for my daughters and as much as I can for us.

 I avoid processed foods and cook most of our meals so we don’t have to eat out much.

 I do my own version of baby led weaning.
 I will not feed my baby purées, she can feed herself whatever she wants.
 I believe food before 1 is for playing and breast milk will be her main food source for now.